Quirinus of Neuss: Veneration

+Saint Quirinus is the patron saint of the city of Neuss.
 According to a document from Cologne dating from 1485, Quirinus' body was donated in 1050 by Pope Leo IX to an abbess of Neuss named Gepa (who is called a sister of the pope).
-In this way the relics came to the Romanesque Church of St. Quirinus at Neuss (Quirinus-Münster) which still exists.
+In this way the relics came to the Romanesque Church of St. Quirinus at Neuss.
 A statue of Quirinus sits atop the church (which Jean-Baptiste Bernadotte attempted to plunder during the Napoleonic Wars).